unspecifier/quizzler/src/markdown/nha-modules.md

 Since the patient is seeing their primary care provider, there would be no need for a referring provider.

-© Medicare identification number, date of birth, and accept
+- ✅ Medicare identification number, date of birth, and accept

-CORRECT

 assignment